-- Grades: PreK–K, 1–2, 3–5
+- Grades: 1–2, 3–5

 Whoops!
 It's Ms. Frizzle's birthday, and the kids are planning a surprise — but they've forgotten the cake.
 A field trip to a bakery seems like the perfect solution.
 The kids accidentally get shrunk to ingredient size, but still manage to make cake batter and learn about chemistry in the process.
 Then the baker pours them into the cake pan along with the batter.
 The Bus is getting baked!
 Can what they've learned about chemistry save the Magic School Bus kids?

 Is it baking — or is it chemistry?
 Ms. Frizzle's class learns that baking is like doing a chemistry experiment.
-Your kids can make chemistry happen as they follow this recipe for pretzels.
+Your students can make chemistry happen as they follow this recipe for pretzels.
 You or another adult can help groups of four to eight kids bake batches of pretzels.
-If you do not have access to an over, make the dough with children and let them carry portions home in plastic bags to make with their families.
+If you do not have access to an oven, make the dough with children and let them carry portions home in plastic bags to make with their families.

 What You Need

-- Copies of PRETZEL CHEMISTRY page
+- Copies of Pretzel Chemistry (PDF)

 - Utensils and ingredients from the recipe